 The Team Leader's responsibility is to carry out the mission assigned by the ASRC IC, within the constraint that he provide for the safety of his Team.
 He is the highest authority on the QR Team, but he must consider the judgement of the other specialists, particularly the MEDIC.
 The QR Team Leader's specific duties are

 - a.
 Mission planning;

-- b.
-Navigation;
+- Navigation; b.

-- c.
-Personnel management;
+- Personnel management; c.

 - d.
 Equipment management;

-- e.
-Safety; and
+- Safety; and e.

-- f.
-Mission reporting.